 There are Industry Standards benchmarks to ensure that candidates test in a fair, secure, and comfortable testing environment.
-The Testing & Talent Assessment Center has completed an extensive application process with all our Test Vendor partners to confirm we are capable and committed to providing excellent test administrative services.
+The Community & Professional Testing Center has completed an extensive application process with all our Test Vendor partners to confirm we are capable and committed to providing excellent test administrative services.

 - Proctor Certification – The Testing Center Supervisor and Testing Specialists have all obtained Test Vendor Training and Certifications to signify mastery of all their respective policies, procedures and practices of their test product inventory and test administration platform.